dwale/mycalculator/README.md

   rootPath: /api/v1
 config:
   appBaseUrl: http://localhost:8080/api/v1
+  </pre><br/>

-Then navigate to the location of the .jar file from your CLI and run this command Java -jar calculator.snapshot server dev.config.yaml,
+Then navigate to the location of the .jar file from your CLI<br/>
+and run this command Java -jar calculator.snapshot server dev.config.yaml